A.

 Correct- No sooner do I finish the book, than I shall begin another.

-76. 'Hardly' and 'scarcely' should be followed by 'when' or 'before', but not by 'than' or 'that'.
+76. 'Hardly' and 'scarcely' should be followed by 'when' or 'before', but

 Incorrect- Hardly did I reach the station, than the train left it.